Admin theme bundle for Symfony 4+ based on AdminLTE 2.4 with FOSUserBundle support

 - Dynamic config options (see #217)

-- changed namespaces to allow co-existence with AdminThemeBundle
+- Changed namespaces to allow co-existence with AdminThemeBundle for migration

-- changed all codeblock-names (with additional shim files for migration)
+- Changed all twig block-names (with additional layout shim files for migration)

 Be aware: I decided to change some project internals and got rid of some features from the original AdminThemeBundle.
 I found the all-in-one solution to be more problematic then helpful at several places, so I took the chance to update it to my own interpretation of a theme bundle.